Oil, safe havens surge after U.S. strikes kill Iran commander

 “He (Soleimani) was actively plotting in the region to take actions - a big action as he described it - that would have put dozens if not hundreds of American lives at risk.
 We know it was imminent,” Pompeo told CNN.

-Stocks on Wall Street opened down 1%, the lowest point of the session as losses were pared during the session.
+Stocks on Wall Street opened down 1%, the lowest point of the session, as losses were later pared a bit.

-The global gauge and Wall Street indices set record closing highs on Thursday, extending the year-end rally in equities into 2020.
+The global gauge and Wall Street indexes set record closing highs on Thursday, extending the year-end rally in equities into 2020.

 Graphic: Geopolitical tensions rattle world markets - here